cockroachdb/docs/v20.2/licensing.md

 ~~~
 I171116 18:11:48.279604 1514 sql/event_log.go:102  [client=[::1]:56357,user=root,n1] Event: "set_cluster_setting", target: 0, info: {SettingName:enterprise.license Value:xxxxxxxxxxxx User:root}
 ~~~

+## Monitoring for license expiry

+<span class="version-tag">New in v20.2</span> You can monitor the time until your license expires with [Prometheus](monitor-cockroachdb-with-prometheus.html).
+The `seconds_until_enterprise_license_expiry` metric reports the number of seconds until the enterprise license on a cluster expires.
+It will report 0 if there is no license or a negative number if the license has already expired.
+For more information, see [Monitoring and Alerting](monitoring-and-alerting.html).

 ## Renew an expired license